jeessicahong/mimoe-edge-agent/README.md

 One issue I ran into is that small local models may still emit LaTeX-style math even when asked not to.
 Since `rich.Markdown` does not handle all LaTeX cleanly, I added a small `strip_latex()` preprocessing step.
 It converts `$$...$$` display math into fenced code blocks and `$...$` inline math into backtick spans, which keeps the terminal output readable and avoids rendering errors.

-### Sliding window context management
+### Context management

-Conversation history is bounded to the system prompt plus the last 10 user/assistant pairs.
+The SmolLM2 model I tested with has a 2048-token context window.
+That limit applies to the full request, including the system prompt, recent conversation history, the latest user message, and the generated response.

-This keeps requests from growing indefinitely, which matters for smaller local models like SmolLM2.
-These models usually have much smaller context windows than hosted models, so long sessions can start degrading in quality or fail once too much history is passed in.
-I also cap each response with `max_tokens=512` for the same reason.
+To keep requests bounded, the agent keeps the system prompt plus the most recent user/assistant turns instead of sending the entire conversation every time.
+The response is also capped with `max_tokens=512`, which reserves part of the context window for generation rather than filling it entirely with prompt history.

-I chose a turn-based window because it is simple, predictable, and avoids adding summarization, persistence, or tokenizer dependencies for a focused assessment project.
+This is a simple sliding-window approach.
+It keeps the implementation predictable and avoids adding tokenizer or summarization dependencies for a focused assessment project.

-That said, turn count is still only a proxy for what actually matters: prompt size.
-Ten short turns and ten turns with long code blocks are very different.
-If I were extending this further, I would move to a token-budgeted window instead.
-A lightweight first step would be a character-based approximation like `len(content) // 4`, which would bound history by estimated prompt size without adding a tokenizer dependency.
+The tradeoff is that turn count is only an approximation for token usage.
+Ten short turns and ten turns with long code blocks can consume very different amounts of context.
+If I were extending this further, I would move to a token-budgeted window instead, likely starting with a lightweight character-based estimate such as `len(content) // 4` before adding a tokenizer dependency.

 ### Explicit task routing